-The current Bay Area UASI region is comprised of twelve counties (Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, Sonoma, Monterey and San Benito) and the two major cities of Oakland and San Jose.
+The current Bay Area UASI region is comprised of twelve counties (Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, Sonoma, Monterey and San Benito) and the three major cities of Oakland, San Francisco, and San Jose.
 In 2005, prior to the DHS led consolidation, this group initiated regional planning and collaboration efforts by developing the Regional Emergency Coordination Plan (RECP).
 A map of the current Bay Area UASI is set forth below.

 2008 marked another major shift in how DHS calculates risk and determines UASI funding eligibility.
 That year, per the 9/11 Act passed by Congress, DHS began a new evaluation process that utilized the U.S. Censusdetermined Metropolitan Statistical Areas (MSA) to determine eligibility and rank those UASI jurisdictions eligible for funding.
 In using this approach, jurisdictions within the MSA are included in the DHS risk analysis, but are not necessarily included in the actual UASI region's geographic footprint for funding.
 In the case of the Bay Area UASI, the region's twelve county geographic foot print is actually larger than the MSA region used by DHS to calculate risk.
 This is rare.
-The Bay Area UASI Santa Sonoma, includes Cruz, Solano,
+The Bay Area UASI includes Santa Cruz, Sonoma, Solano, Monterey and San Benito counties, which are not part of the MSA used by DHS to calculate risk and then rank and fund the Bay Area under the UASI program.